Skip to main content.

 Academic Procession

-Alumni/ae from reunion classes are invited to join the Class of 2022, members of the Classes of 2020 and 2021, trustees, and faculty in the procession to the Commencement tent.
+Alumni/ae from reunion classes are invited to join the Class of 2025, trustees, and faculty in the procession to the Commencement tent.
 (Academic attire is required.)

 Formation at Annandale Road, south of the Chapel of the Holy Innocents